tonicospinelli/class-generation/README.md

 Introduction
 ============
-When I developed a specific project, I saw an opportunity to create a library to generate Php Class Files and this was born.
+When I developed a specific project, I saw an opportunity to create a library to generate Php Class Files and this library was born.

 Installation
 ============